notes

 The user option codex-toggle-auto-select controls whether codex-toggle automatically selects the Codex window after opening it.
 The default is nil, meaning the window is displayed but focus stays in the current window.

-The user option codex-optimize-window-resize controls whether terminal reflows are suppressed when only the window height changes.
+The user option codex-optimize-window-resize controls whether terminal reflows are suppressed when the window size has not changed.
 The default is t.
-This prevents unnecessary redraws when you resize frames vertically.
+This avoids redundant redraws while still keeping the terminal dimensions synchronized after width or height changes.

 The user option codex-display-window-fn specifies the function used to display the Codex window.
 It must accept a buffer argument.
 The default is codex-display-buffer-same-window, which displays the Codex buffer in the current window.
 An alternative codex-display-buffer-below is also provided, which displays it below the currently selected window.